Common Ailments

 Here are a few of the more commonly encountered orchid ailments and some suggestions on how to deal with them.
-These suggestions come from our own trials and tribulations over the years and are all from direct experiences dealing with the problems mentioned.
-The longer you grow orchids the more likely you are to come in contact with each and every one of these!
-When treating your orchids always remember to use clean tools, clean pots, and common sense.
-Good luck….
+These suggestions come from our own trails and tribulations over the years and are all from direct experiences dealing with the mentioned problems.
+The longer you grow orchids, the more likely you are to come in contact with each and every one of these issues.
+When treating your orchids, always remember to use clean tools, clean pots and common sense.
+Good Luck!

 When orchids take on a droopy, wrinkly appearance this is usually a sure sign of a watering problem and in most cases a root problem.
 Either way, the pot has been kept overly wet and soggy (sitting in water) and has experienced root loss and therefore cannot up take water, or has been left extremely dry and has had no water to uptake.
 Quite ironic that leaving your orchid in a pool of water would cause it to suffer from thirst!